 None of these factors are in Jo’Burg’s favour, and a shrewd trainer/jockey combination of the second favourite would try and dictate slow fractions which would not enable Jo’Burg to run to the best of his ability.

-The horse is currently trading at +150 on Betfair, when in fact the circumstances and conditions make us believe the horse is more of a +225 chance, which implies that the horse would be a ‘value’ bet to lay (back to lose) on Betfair.
+The horse is currently trading at +150 on most betting sites, when in fact the circumstances and conditions make us believe the horse is more of a +225 chance, which implies that the horse would be a ‘value’ bet to lay (back to lose) on these sites.

 Bryan Smart’s 9yo gelding has proved to be a very genuine horse, winning 12/52 UK starts, being placed on a further 11 occasions.
 This horse is an out and out 5/6f sprinter with tonnes of early pace.